Knitting: Commercial applications

 Industrially, metal wire is also knitted into a metal fabric for a wide range of uses including the filter material in cafetieres, catalytic converters for cars and many other uses.
 These fabrics are usually manufactured on circular knitting machines that would be recognized by conventional knitters as sock machines.

 Knitting mills are factories that produce knitted fabrics or knitted apparel.
 Knitted fabrics are used in the manufacture of highly-fitted garments such as athleticwear and athleisure.
 The stretch properties of knitted fabrics may be enhanced by the inclusion of fibers such as spandex.
 In addition to athletic-type garments, knitted fabric may be used in fashion garments.

 Many fashion designers make heavy use of knitted fabric in their fashion collections.
 Gordana Gelhausen, who appeared in season six of the television show Project Runway, is primarily a knit designer.
 Other designers and labels that make heavy use of knitting include Michael Kors, Fendi, and Marc Jacobs.

 Knitting mills can also produce completed knitted apparel, such as sweaters, socks, T-shirts, and underwear.
 Beginning in the 1990s, seamless 3-dimensional whole-garment knitting machines have increased the options of finished garments that can be produced in knitting mills.
 These machines have also enabled the production of knitted shoe uppers.

 For individual hobbyists, websites such as Etsy, Big Cartel and Ravelry have made it easy to sell knitting patterns on a small scale, in a way similar to eBay.

 Graffiti

-In the 2000s, a practice called knitting graffiti, guerilla knitting, or yarn bombing—the use of knitted or crocheted cloth to modify and beautify one's (usually outdoor) surroundings—emerged in the U.S. and spread worldwide.
+In the 2000s, a practice called knitting graffiti, guerilla knitting, or yarn bombing—the use of knitted or crocheted cloth to modify and beautify one's (usually outdoor) surroundings—emerged in the US and spread worldwide.
 Magda Sayeg is credited with starting the movement in the US and Knit the City are a prominent group of graffiti knitters in the United Kingdom.
 Yarn bombers sometimes target existing pieces of graffiti for beautification.
 For instance, Dave Cole is a contemporary sculpture artist who practiced knitting as graffiti for a large-scale public art installation in Melbourne, Australia for the Big West Arts Festival in 2009.
 The work was vandalized the night of its completion.
 A new movie, shot by a Tasmanian filmmaker on a set made almost entirely out of yarn, was partially inspired by "knitted graffiti".